Explicit Acyclic Models and (Co)Chain Operations: The McClure-Smith Complex

-\begin{rem} Since all the surjection complexes $\cS_*(n)$ are free over $\FF[\Sigma_n]$ and have preferred contractions, there are preferred equivariant diagonals $\cS_*(n) \to \cS_*(n) \otimes \cS_*(n)$.
+\begin{rem} Since all the surjection complexes $\cS_*(n)$ are free over $\FF[\Sigma_n]$ and have preferred contractions, there are preferred recursively defined equivariant diagonals $\cS_*(n) \to \cS_*(n) \otimes \cS_*(n)$.
 In fact, there are preferred multidiagonals $\cS_*(n) \to \cS_*(n)^{\otimes k}$.
 Exploiting the equivariant isomorphisms $ \cS_*^{bf}(n) \simeq \cS_*^{ms}(n) \simeq \cS_*^{aj}(n)$ of the next section, which commute with contractions, these diagonals become the `same'.
 Also, these diagonals are coassociative.
 All this can be seen by applying the basic uniqueness result Proposition \ref{6.2} and other results of Section 6 to various diagrams. \\

 The McClure-Smith complex $\cS_*^{ms}(n) = C_*(X)$ is the cellular chain complex of the geometric realization of an $n$-fold multisimplicial set $X$, as indicated in Remark \ref{14.4} above.
 To form $X(m_1-1, \ldots, m_n-1)$ one first looks at {\it all} surjections $x\colon \{1,\ldots, n+k\} \to \{1, \ldots, n\}$ with $m_i = x^{-1}(i)$ and $\sum m_i = n+k$, including the degenerate surjections with repeated adjacent values.
 Face operators delete an $i$-value and degeneracy operators repeat an $i$-value.
-Thus on $\cS_*^{ms}(n)$ there is also a multisimplicial functorial diagonal studied in [23].
-We treated the general multisimplicial functorial diagonal of [23] in Subsection 8.3.
-The two diagonals for $\cS_*^{ms}(n)$ coincide, which can be seen by applying Proposition \ref{6.2} to the sum of front subprisms tensor back subprisms formula of Proposition \ref{8.12}.
-In particular, one checks in this case that the formula of 8.12 is indeed equivariant.\footnote{This claim is very likely a special case of a rather general equivariant fact about the multisimplicial functorial diagonal expressed in terms of compositions of functors $\bold{\Delta}^n \to \bold{\Delta^n} \to Sets$, where $\bold{\Delta}$ is the simplex category and the first functor is a permutation.} $ $ \end{rem}
+Thus on $\cS_*^{ms}(n)$ there is also an explicit multisimplicial functorial diagonal studied in [23].
+We treated the general multisimplicial functorial diagonal of [23] in Subsection 8.5.
+The two diagonals for $\cS_*^{ms}(n)$ coincide, which can be seen by applying Proposition \ref{6.2} to the explicit sum of front subprisms tensor back subprisms formula of Proposition \ref{8.11}.
+In particular, one checks in this case that the formula of 8.11 is indeed equivariant. $ $ \end{rem}